Castlery | Mar 28, 2022

 You only get one chance to make a first impression, as the saying goes.
 When it comes to your home, that means creating an entryway or hallway space that really appeals – not just to your guests, but to you as well.
 Read on as we share more about styling a practical entryway that transitions smoothly from outside to in, with a welcoming presence that receives both you and your guests into the home.

 As with any other room, the secret to a successful entryway decoration is planning.
-Choose your color scheme and set out clear goals for what you want to achieve.
+Choose your colour scheme and set out clear goals for what you want to achieve.
 Think about the available space and how you can make any entryway feel less cramped while offering ample storage for coats, shoes, umbrellas and other necessities.
 Styling a functional entryway goes beyond just splashing a coat of paint on the walls and hoping for the best.
 Read on to learn more!

-Color scheme is one of the first considerations when styling your entryway.
+Colour scheme is one of the first considerations when styling your entryway.
 A light and bright entryway creates a sense of space and a breezy feel that will flow through the rest of the house.
 However, you also need to remember that this is a high traffic and high use area, so expect walls and floors to get scraped, bumped, and marked.
-So, is a dark color scheme the way to go?
+So, is a dark colour scheme the way to go?
 Not necessarily, either – hardwearing material such as wood might be a good idea in such cases.

 It’s all dependent on the size and layout of your entryway too.
-If you have a long and narrow corridor entry space with a small amount of natural light, then try to avoid colors that are too dark.
+If you have a long and narrow corridor entry space with a small amount of natural light, then try to avoid colours that are too dark.
 If your entryway is larger and with more natural light, then it is more suited to darker tones.
-Remember that this space sets the whole tone for your home, so choose a color that works with the rest of the house, inviting guests to step in and feel wholly welcomed in your space.
+Remember that this space sets the whole tone for your home, so choose a colour that works with the rest of the house, inviting guests to step in and feel wholly welcomed in your space.

 Of course, as we mentioned above, the entryway is not just about style, there are also multiple practical considerations to keep in mind.
 Entryways are generally a small area of the home, so prioritise functional furniture and accessories to avoid unnecessarily overcrowding the space.

 Storage, especially enclosed, can neatly store away shoes and other bulky items.
 Consider using storage baskets as well to store smaller items while adding textural contrast to the furniture.
 A console table is essential for housing keys and other necessities.
 Additionally, you can decorate it with meaningful photos, art or plants.
-Add a seating bench and accessorize with a couple of cushions.
+Add a seating bench and accessorise with a couple of cushions.
 Or perhaps consider using poufs as an alternative seating option.

 As well as furniture, you can also dress your entryway with lighting and ornaments to enhance the sense of space and add a touch of design flair.
 A table lamp, especially one with a sculptural or textured base, not only provides lighting to the area but will add decorative elements to the space.
 Hang a mirror above the entryway console or seating (or prop up a full length if space allows), to make the entry area appear more spacious and also for a last self-check prior to heading out.
 On the floor, use a suitable size rug that defines the entry area or a runner that leads you from your doorway to the rest of the house.